naturalinteraction/basil/README.md

 Software for plant sensor devices.

-#### Specs
+#### Requirements

 1. Measure uniformity of growth.
-2. Curve of growth in time.
+2. Provide curve of growth in time.
-3. Algorithm is plant-specific.
+Algorithm is plant-specific.
 Plant in tray is known.
 Day of growth is known.
-4. White light.
-5. Substrate will guarantee good contrast.
+White light.
+Substrate will guarantee good contrast.

 #### High-level tasks